awsdocs/aws-sam-developer-guide/doc_source/serverless-cdk-getting-started.md

   SAM CLI, version 1.22.0.dev202104281200
   ```

-## Locally testing a CDK application<a name="serverless-cdk-tutorial-hello-world"></a>
+## Locally testing a AWS CDK application<a name="serverless-cdk-tutorial-hello-world"></a>

-To locally test an CDK application using the AWS SAM CLI, you must start with a CDK application that contains a Lambda function\.
-If you don't already have a CDK application that contains a Lambda function, you can follow the instructions for [Creating a serverless application using the CDK](https://docs.aws.amazon.com/cdk/latest/guide/serverless_example.html) in the *AWS Cloud Development Kit \(CDK\) Developer Guide*\.
+To locally test an AWS CDK application using the AWS SAM CLI, you must start with a AWS CDK application that contains a Lambda function\.
+If you don't already have a AWS CDK application that contains a Lambda function, you can follow the instructions for [Creating a serverless application using the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/serverless_example.html) in the *AWS Cloud Development Kit \(CDK\) Developer Guide*\.

 **Note**
 The AWS SAM CLI only supports Lambda functions created with the standard Lambda construct\.
 For information about the standard Lambda construct, see [@aws\-cdk/aws\-lambda module](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-readme.html)\.

-Locally testing your CDK application involves using the AWS SAM CLI to locally invoke a Lambda function defined in your application\.
+Locally testing your AWS CDK application involves using the AWS SAM CLI to locally invoke a Lambda function defined in your application\.
 To do this, you need the function identifier that you want to invoke, and the stack name where the function is defined\.

 For example, consider a stack and a function that are declared with the following sample: